Billion Dollar Brain: Plot

-The pair go to Texas, where Harry meets oil tycoon General Midwinter.
-Midwinter proudly displays his billion-dollar "brain", a room full of computers dispensing orders to his agents around the world.
-The General is in the midst of planning a rebellion in Latvia, which he thinks will trigger the fall of Communism worldwide.
-He thinks Leo has hired hundreds of Latvian agents, but actually there are only a handful, as Leo is pocketing the money.
-The General plans to begin a rebellion using these agents while his own private army invades to back them, and simultaneously infect the Red Army with the viruses.
-Meanwhile, Leo subverts Midwinter's computer orders and escapes with the eggs.
-Midwinter realises Harry is a double agent, but Harry tells him what Leo is doing and convinces him that he can track Leo down.
+The pair go to Texas, where Harry meets oil tycoon General Midwinter, who proudly displays his billion-dollar "brain", a room full of computers dispensing orders to his agents around the world.
+The General is planning a rebellion in Latvia, which he thinks will trigger the fall of Communism worldwide.
+He thinks Leo has hired hundreds of Latvian agents but there are only a handful, as Leo is pocketing the money.
+The General plans to begin a rebellion using these agents while his private army invades to back them and simultaneously infect the Red Army with the viruses.
+Leo subverts Midwinter's computer orders and escapes with the eggs.
+Midwinter realises Harry is a double agent but Harry tells him what Leo is doing and convinces him that he can track Leo down.

-Back in Helsinki, Leo and Anya board a train for Moscow with the eggs, but Harry, accompanied by two of Midwinter's men, chases the train in a car, intercepts it, and escorts Leo off the train with the eggs.
+Back in Helsinki, Leo and Anya board a train for Moscow with the eggs but Harry, accompanied by two of Midwinter's men, chases the train in a car, intercepts it and escorts Leo off the train with the eggs.
 Anya shoots Harry's bodyguards as the train pulls away from a station near the border.
 Leo runs after the train with the eggs.
 Anya takes them, but pushes him off the train.
 "She used me", Leo tells Harry.
 He then offers to help Harry stop Midwinter's insane plan, which could trigger World War III.

 In personnel carriers disguised as his company's oil tanker trucks, Midwinter leads his private army across the frozen Gulf of Finland into Latvia.
-Harry and Leo attempt to catch up with the General, but he orders their car to be fired upon and Leo is killed.
-Meanwhile, Stok is fully aware of the invasion and orders bombers to intercept the convoy.
+Harry and Leo attempt to catch up with the General but he orders their car to be fired on and Leo is killed.
+Stok knows all about the invasion and orders bombers to intercept the convoy.
 Rather than bombing it directly, they simply drop the bombs on the ice in its path.
-The entire convoy plunges through the ice into the freezing water, and all the vehicles and soldiers—including General Midwinter himself—sink to an icy Baltic grave.
+The convoy plunges through the ice into the freezing water and all the vehicles and soldiers—including General Midwinter—sink to an icy Baltic grave.

 Harry awakes alone on an ice floe.
 Stok arrives in a helicopter with Anya, introducing her as his agent.
-He gives the eggs to Harry, explaining, "We don't need them; we have our own ideas."
+He gives the eggs to Harry, explaining, "We don't need them; we have our own ideas".
 Back in London, Harry delivers the eggs to Ross, who agrees to reward Harry with a promotion.
-However, when he opens the package to inspect the eggs, he finds it is now full of baby chicks.
+When he opens the package to inspect the eggs, he finds it full of chicks.